stoopy-sucks/gmod_lua_guides/README.md

 - This is how I view glua and this is how I think everyone should get started with it.
 - Our [discord](https://discord.gg/ZPxpb7KFct).
 - If you need help with anything contact us in the discord server.
+- I suggest you setup a test server for testing your addons.

 ## Getting Started - WIKI
 - PLEASE for the love of god always use the [wiki](https://wiki.facepunch.com/gmod)